MarlonGregorio/Messcrypt/README.md

 # Messcrypt
-Encode and decode messages with images.
+Encrypt and decrypt messages with images.

 ## Early in development
 Just started so most functionality is non-existent.